jamesbland123/appconfig-cdk/README.md

 # AWS AppConfig CDK Project

-This project creates an AWS AppConfig application with feature flags using AWS CDK.
+This is an example project that creates an AWS AppConfig application with feature flags using AWS CDK.
+Creates 2 test flags, attributes, and variants.
+There is also a free form configuration that that can be used by a backend to retrieve AppConfig info.

 ## Resources Created